brahle/advent-of-code-2019/Readme.md

 second result was a more relevant [thread from 2001.](https://www.postgresql.org/message-id/00e401c12a4c$054036a0$279c10ac@INTERNAL) saying that it is not possible...
-I then had to turn to Google to learn about `unnest ...
+I then had to turn to Google to learn about `UNNEST ...
 WITH ORDINALITY`.
 However, after that part, it was mostly smooth sailing and things went as planned.
 Oh, and I YOLOd the fact that there were not going to be purely horizontal or purely vertical intersections and got lucky.